nullforce-public/TerminalBackgroundRotator/README.md

 be restored.
 If it is not, restore one of the backup copies that the application has made.

-Currently, the application runs only as a .NET Core 3.1 generic host service.
+Currently, the application runs only as a .NET 9 generic host service.
 In the future, running it as a Windows service may be possible.

 ## Config